 $ createuser --interactive Enter name of role to add: nextgentips Shall the new role be a superuser? (y/n) n Shall the new role be allowed to create databases? (y/n) y Shall the new role be allowed to create more new roles? (y/n) y

 Step 3: Creating a new Database

 Postgres authentication system assumes that for any role used to log in, that role will have a database with the same name.

-For example we created a user with the name user, this role will attempt to connect to the database which is called user by default.
-Use creatdb to create appropriate database.
+For example, we created a user with the name user, this role will attempt to connect to the database which is called user by default.
+Use creatdb to create an appropriate database.

 To access the PostgreSQL command line, you need a Linux account with the same name as the role and database name.
 If there is no such user, you can create one using the command:

 Once this new account is available, you can either switch over and connect to the database by typing: